MarkJelic/TEC-1G/GPIO/RTC/Programs/ClockDemo/Readme.md

 ## Program Features
 The program uses the clock in either 12 or 24 hour mode, which is user-switchable at any time by pressing '2' on the hexpad.

-Both the 7-seg and the LCD display informtion - the 7-seg being limited to the time only.
+Both the 7-seg and the LCD display information - the 7-seg being limited to the time only.

 In 12 hour mode, PM is indicated by the '.' being lit on the minutes digit of the 7-seg display.